AdiAddons/AdiButtonAuras/doc/Rules.md

  * `.flash`: an effect to apply to the button (glowing animation).
 Intended as a replacement of `model.highlight = "flash"`, so that it could be shown together with the good/bad border.

 If several handlers, possibly from different rules, apply to the same spell, they are called in order of definition.
 Latter handlers could see the results of previous ones in `model`.
 No assumptions are made about how they handle existing values.
 Most of the time they just overwrite them.

+### Providers

+Those are the spells that need be known to the player for a rule to be active.
+It no providers are specified, then [spells](#spells) are considered the providers.

 ## Restricted Lua environment